What are the Canvas accessibility standards?

 Wherever drag and drop is used to reorder components, the Move-to option is also available and allows both screen readers and keyboard users to move Canvas content.
 The Move-to option is available in the following features:

-To view a window with a list of keyboard navigation shortcuts in an individual discussion, announcement, or in the Rich Content Editor or New Rich Content Editor, press Alt+F8 (on a PC keyboard) or Option+Fn+F8 (on a Mac keyboard) simultaneously on your keyboard.
+To view a window with a list of keyboard navigation shortcuts in an individual discussion, announcement, or in the Rich Content Editor, press Alt+F8 (on a PC keyboard) or Option+F8 (on a Mac keyboard) simultaneously on your keyboard.
 To view a window with a list of keyboard navigation shortcuts in the Assignments Index page, Modules Index page, Gradebook, and SpeedGrader, press Shift+? on your keyboard.
 Keyboard shortcuts are available on the following Canvas pages:

 Several Canvas features have been specifically improved for accessibility.
 Other features may be limited at this time.
 This section highlights several feature areas and accessibility behaviors.